twilson63/permaweb-cookbook/docs/src/guides/posting-transactions/arweave-js.md

 }
 ```
 ## Resources
+* For an overview of all the ways you can post transactions, see the [Posting Transactions](../../concepts/postTransaction.md) section of the cookbook.

-For a more detailed description of all `arweave-js`'s features see the documentation [on github](https://github.com/ArweaveTeam/arweave-js)
+* For a more detailed description of all `arweave-js`'s features see the documentation [on github](https://github.com/ArweaveTeam/arweave-js)